Solomon Elimimian

-Solomon Elimimian (born October 21, 1986) is a former Canadian football linebacker and the current president of the Canadian Football League Players' Association (CFLPA).
+Solomon Elimimian (born October 21, 1986) is a Nigerian former professional Canadian football linebacker and the current president of the Canadian Football League Players' Association (CFLPA).

 He spent nine seasons with the BC Lions and was named the CFL's Most Outstanding Rookie in 2010.
 In 2014, he won the CFL's Most Outstanding Defensive Player Award and Most Outstanding Player Award.
-Elimimian is the first purely defensive player to win the league's Most Outstanding Player Award as well as the first player to win three different CFL awards in his career.
-He played college football for the Hawaii Warriors and attended Crenshaw High School in South Los Angeles, California.
+Elimimian was the first purely defensive player to win the league's Most Outstanding Player Award as well as the first player to win three different CFL awards in his career.
+He played college football for the Hawaii Warriors.

-Early years
+Early life

 Elimimian started playing football in the ninth grade at Crenshaw High School in South Los Angeles, California.

 College career

 In his senior year with the Hawaii Warriors, Elimimian recorded 121 tackles and four sacks.
 By the end of his four years playing for the Warriors, Elimimian held the school's all-time tackles record with 434 tackles.